hujhax/austin-improv-wiki/Troupes/Improv For Evil.md

 ## Summary
 ### Press Blurb
-This is their bio from the [[2012 Out of Bounds]] web site:
+This is their bio from the [[Festival/2012 Out of Bounds|2012 Out of Bounds]] web site:
 <blockquote>"Improv For Evil has been entertaining and surprising audiences with their unique brand of improvised comedy since 2006.
-They have performed as a troupe and individually at venues across Austin, including [[The Hideout Theatre]], Frontera Fest, The Houston Improv Festival, [[Coldtowne Theater]], Cap City Comedy Club, [[Salvage Vanguard Theater]], where they premiered their Cochise! format as part of [[The Out Of Bounds Comedy Festival]].
+They have performed as a troupe and individually at venues across Austin, including [[The Hideout Theatre]], Frontera Fest, The Houston Improv Festival, [[Coldtowne Theater]], Cap City Comedy Club, [[Salvage Vanguard Theater]], where they premiered their Cochise! format as part of [[Festival/The Out Of Bounds Comedy Festival|The Out Of Bounds Comedy Festival]].
 They push the boundaries that few other performers are willing to approach."</blockquote>

 ## History
-After two years of relative inactivity, the troupe performed their final show at [[The 2013 Out of Bounds Comedy Festival]].
+After two years of relative inactivity, the troupe performed their final show at [[Festival/The 2013 Out of Bounds Comedy Festival|The 2013 Out of Bounds Comedy Festival]].

 ### Former Members
 * [[Nadine Latief]]